 As well as The Bath Festival in May, the station hosts regular performers and events.
 Bath Spa University, The Bath Fringe Festival and Bath Boules League are regular users of the space - one of Bath’s only outdoor covered spaces.
 2017 saw Bath Spa University students hosting a Spring Oktoberfest and a Street Food and entertainment evening.

 Visiting Green Park Station today is a treat for the senses.
-The beautiful architecture of the Victorian roof; smells of wood fired pizza at Bath Pizza Co and flowers from the Painted Flower; music pumping from Resolution Records; the feel of picking fresh produce from the Farmers’ Market and the taste of coffee from Green Park Brasserie is a treat for all visitors.
+The beautiful architecture of the Victorian roof; smells of wood-fired pizza at Bath Pizza Co; music pumping from Resolution Records; the feel of picking fresh produce from the Farmers’ Market and the taste of coffee from Green Park Brasserie is a treat for all visitors.